Working With Dementia Clients (Online)

 Is This for You?

-This graduate certificate is tailored to professionals with certificates in the health or social service field such as Nurses, Social Service Workers, Health Care Aides and Personal Support Workers, and family support workers to increase employment opportunities into fields that include Dementia patients.
+These courses are tailored to professionals in the health or social service field such as Nurses, Social Service Workers, Health Care Aides and Personal Support Workers, and family support workers who wish to increase their skills and knowledge to support patients with dementia.

 The number of Canadians living with Dementia is expected to more than double within a generation, increasing the need for qualified care givers.
-This graduate certificate will provide you with the skills to provide meaningful experiences and interactions when working with clients and families impacted by dementia.
+The courses in this specialization will provide you with the skills to provide meaningful experiences and interactions when working with clients and families impacted by dementia.
 Build on your skills and develop new competencies that will promote the highest quality of life possible for the dementia client and their families.

 - Dementia: Healthy Adult Aging (HLTH236)